ARTICLE 50: ALLOWANCES

 (ii) in which more than sixty (60) hours per week of instruction in Grades VII to XII are provided for in any of the subjects listed in the above clause i); and

-- the teacher is engaged for not less than eighty per cent (80%) of his or her assigned teaching time in the educational field of the department in respect of which the teacher is the designated head and holds a bachelor’s degree with a major or minor in that field.
+- the teacher is engaged for not less than eighty per cent (80%) of their assigned teaching time in the educational field of the department in respect of which the teacher is the designated head and holds a bachelor’s degree with a major or minor in that field.

 - the teacher designated as the department head for student support services is in a school with an enrollment that exceeds two hundred and forty-nine (249) students as of September 30, and

-(i) the teacher is engaged for not less than eighty percent (80%) of his or her assigned teaching time as an instructional resource teacher; and
+(i) the teacher is engaged for not less than eighty percent (80%) of their assigned teaching time as an instructional resource teacher; and

 (ii) the teacher holds a bachelor’s degree in special education or equivalent as determined by the Board.

-50.03 Allowances provided to guidance counsellors shall be based on the number of classrooms in the school to which the guidance counsellor is assigned together with one (1) classroom for every one hundred (100) pupils in the assigned school and all other schools for which the guidance counsellor has direct responsibility.
+50.03 Allowances provided to school counsellors shall be based on the number of classrooms in the school to which the school counsellor is assigned together with one (1) classroom for every one hundred (100) pupils in the assigned school and all other schools for which the school counsellor has direct responsibility.